-The purpose of the Police and School Boards Protocol is to establish a protocol between Conseil scolaire catholique MonAvenir, Conseil scolaire Viamonde, the York Catholic District School Board, the York Region District School Board and York Regional Police.
+The purpose of the Police and School Boards Protocol is to establish a protocol between Conseil scolaire district catholique Centre-Sud and Conseil scolaire Viamonde, the York Catholic District School Board, the York Region District School Board and York Regional Police.

-EXIGENT CIRCUMSTANCES: In cases of exigent circumstances ("urgent, pressing or emergency circumstances that usually exist when immediate action is required for the safety of the police or others"), police will assume primary responsibility as may be necessary to ensure school safety.
+EXIGENT CIRCUMSTANCES: In cases of exigent circumstances ("urgent, pressing or emergency circumstances that usually exist when immediate action is required for the safety of the policy or others"), police will assume primary responsibility as may be necessary to ensure school safety.
 In these cases, the principal will continue to have a role consistent with his or her statutory responsibility for the health and welfare of students and to maintain discipline in the school.